 Fig. 7 indicates that a larger step towards a human visual and device-independent $RGB{e}^{}$ system may be reached in 2013 with the two proposed Reportership Reports CIE R1-57 and CIE R8-09.

-A enlarged summary of this report here is intended to become the Reportership report CIE R8-09.
+CIE R1-57:2013 is published and the report CIE R8-09 may be published soon, depending on the decision of CIE Division 8.

 In.
-Fig. 6 SC28 has asked Germany to produce the output according to a human visual RGB.
-This paper and the Reportership report CIE8-09 seem to be a step in this direction.
-In addition this report allows to realize a lot of the user wishes according to DIN 33872-1 to -6
+Fig. 6 SC28 has asked Germany to produce the output according to a human visual RGB system.
+This paper and the report CIE8-09 seem to be a step in this direction.
+In addition this white standard document allows to realize a lot of the user wishes according to DIN 33872-1 to -6 for display, offset and printer output.